Charles Stepney

 Charles Stepney (March 26, 1931 – May 17, 1976) was an American record producer, arranger, songwriter and musician.
-Stepney is noted for his work with artists such as The Dells, Ramsey Lewis, Rotary Connection and Earth, Wind & Fire.
+Stepney is noted for his work with artists such as The Dells, Ramsey Lewis, Rotary Connection, and Earth, Wind & Fire.

 Career

-He started his musical career as a jazz musician and vibraphone player, and began work for Chess Records as a musician and arranger.
-In 1966, Charles Stepney and Marshall Chess, son of Chess Records' co-founder Leonard Chess, established a new soul rock band called the Rotary Connection.
+Charles Stepney started his musical career as a jazz musician and vibraphone player, and began work for Chess Records as a musician and arranger.
+In 1966, he and Marshall Chess, son of Chess Records' co-founder Leonard Chess, established a new soul rock band called the Rotary Connection.
 Stepney was eventually appointed as the band's producer, to appear on Chess' subsidiary label Cadet Records.
 He went on to produce their 1967 self titled debut album and Aladdin, their 1968 follow up release.
 As well as 1968's Peace and their 1969 album Songs.
-He also produced the group's 1970 album Dinner Music and 1971 LP Hey Love.
+He also produced the group's 1970 album Dinner Music and 1971 LP Hey, Love.
 Paul Bowler of Record Collector proclaimed, "The six albums that Rotary Connection recorded under Stepney's guidance proved revolutionary; a glorious fusion of styles made essential by the simpatico nature of Stepney's lush string arrangements and [Minnie] Riperton's multi-octave, quasi-operatic vocals."

 Stepney went on to produce Rotary Connection lead singer Minnie Riperton's 1970 debut album Come to My Garden.
-In a November 1970 interview with Downbeat Magazine, Stepney exclaimed Minnie "has a soprano range of about four octaves, a whole lot of soul, she's good-looking and she's got the experience of Rotary behind her."
+In a November 1970 interview with DownBeat, Stepney exclaimed Minnie "has a soprano range of about four octaves, a whole lot of soul, she's good-looking and she's got the experience of Rotary behind her."